ImgyeongLee/ImgyeongLee/README.md

 # Imgyeong Lee

 👋 Hello!
 My name is Imgyeong Lee.
 Welcome to my GitHub Page!<br>
-I am a full-stack web developer, and a thesis-based MSc student at the University of Alberta!
+I am a full-stack web developer.
+I am currently enrolled in the thesis-based Master's program at the University of Alberta, under the supervision of Professor Abram Hindle.
+My research interests are software engineering and machine learning.

-My interest is in contributing to a new technology that leverages people's productivity regardless of their background programming knowledge.
+I would like to contribute to a new technology that leverages people's productivity regardless of their programming background.

 ## Tech